 - Can you prove the condition and the cost?

-- Did you provide proper notice and a chance to correct (when reasonable)?
+- Did you provide proper notice and a chance to correct when reasonable?

 Even when you’re in the right, sloppy invoices or unclear notes can make it hard to collect.
+Therefore, keep your photos, vendor notes, and ledger entries clean.

-Common rule-break scenarios (and how to handle them)
+Common rule-break scenarios and how to handle them

 Unauthorized pets

 This is one of the most frequent issues.
+Also, it is one of the easiest to mishandle if you react too fast.

 What works in practice:

-- verify (inspection or clear evidence)
+- verify with an inspection or clear evidence

-- send written notice citing pet policy
+- send written notice citing the pet policy

 - document the outcome